PennHui2016/OpDEA/README.md

     OpDEA::run_app()

 If success, the page showing the introduction of our OpDEA will be presented.
 It can be used according to the contents in the help page.

-## webserver
-We prepared a freely-accessible webserver for helping users to use OpDEA without installation of the package, see http://www.ai4pro.tech:3838/.
-The webserver requires uploading expression data, so we recommend using our standalone toolkit (with priority, no R package needs to be installed, just decompress it and use it), or this R package instead.

 ## source codes for proteomics data differential expression analysis workflow benchmarking
 The python and R source codes for benchmarking proteomics data differential expression analysis workflows are located in the folder **"codes_DEA_benchmarking"**.